 Purpose Built Vehicles

 These are purpose-built vehicles with their main focus being robust design and unquestionable reliability.
-Overlanding vehicles are usually equipped to carry extra water, fuel, and supplies for many days.
-Suspension, Tires, front and rear bumper protection, snorkels, upgraded lights and load carrying roof racks are usually the first upgrades to be done to equip them for the task ahead.
+Overlanding vehicles are usually designed to carry heavy loads such as water, fuel, and supplies for multi-day trips.
+Suspension, Tires, front and rear bumper protection, snorkels, upgraded lights, and load-carrying roof racks are usually the first upgrades to be done to equip them for the task ahead.

 Best 4 Wheel Drive vehicle for Rock Crawling